Sand Table photographs| sample animation

 • Heat-activated binder in the sand to create permanent pieces.

-• Attaching a simple fixed gate to the sand tray that would allow a fixed-magnet table to change balls.
+• Attaching a simple gate to the sand tray that would allow a fixed-magnet table to change balls.

 • An eraser made with a ball bearing and saucer shaped piece of aluminum.